pub trait WidgetExt:

 fn grab_focus(&self) -> bool

-Causes @self to have the keyboard focus for the Window
+Causes @self to have the keyboard focus for the window that it belongs to.

 If @self is not focusable, or its WidgetImpl::grab_focus()